Genusbiz/docs/developers/defining-an-app-model/user-interface/tables/views.md

 2. In the **Data Sources** list, click **Add**.
 3. Under **Data Source**, select a data source defined in your table.
 4. Under **Name Override**, optionally type a name.
-5. Under **Binding**, optionally specify a binding to another data source defined in your Directory.
+5. Under **Binding**, optionally specify a binding to another data source defined in your app model.
 A binding allows user to search for data in the data source selected in step 3 by entering the search criteria on the bound data source.
 For example, in a multidimensional table presenting budget figures by project and month, you may want to enable users to search for projects based on attributes defined for the employee which is responsible for the project.
 To do this, add the *Project* data source to the list of available data sources.
 Under **Name Override**, type *Project Responsible*.
-Define a binding to the Employee data source in your Directory, such as *Project **join with** Employee **By** Employee **is equal to** Project.Responsible*.
+Define a binding to the Employee data source in your app model, such as *Project **join with** Employee **By** Employee **is equal to** Project.Responsible*.
 If a user enters a search criterion such as *Project Responsible.Department = Engineering*, all projects where the responsible is working in the *Engineering department* are displayed.
 6. To add an additional data source, click **Add** and repeat steps 3 through 5.

 ### Define named search fields